Skip to main content

 The journey of thyroid hormone is not complete upon conversion.
 Both T4 and T3 require active transport across cell membranes to reach their nuclear receptors.
 This transport is an energy-dependent process mediated by specific Monocarboxylate Transporters (MCTs).
 Chronic illness and mitochondrial dysfunction, which often accompany a dysregulated endocrine system, can impair the function of these transporters.
 The result is that even if T3 is present in the bloodstream, it may not efficiently enter the cells where it is needed.

 This is another area where peptides exert a systemic, beneficial effect.
 By promoting cellular repair and modulating the immune system, peptides can improve mitochondrial function.
 Healthier mitochondria produce more ATP, the energy currency required for active transport processes.
-An increase in cellular energy levels can therefore enhance the uptake of into target tissues.
+An increase in cellular energy levels can therefore enhance the uptake of thyroid hormones into target tissues.

 This epigenetic influence of peptides on mitochondrial and hypothalamic-pituitary function can essentially “turn back on” protein synthesis and normalize function in key organs like the liver and kidneys, further supporting the entire metabolic framework.